-The REIT is financed almost exclusively with assetlevel, non-recourse financing with an average term to maturity of 2.6 years for the Total Portfolio (2.8 years for the IP Portfolio), considering short-term extensions granted in Q4 2024 on the three jointly held properties, Stuttgart, Kosching and Neu-Isenburg, on similar terms and maturing on March 31, 2026.
+The REIT is financed almost exclusively with assetlevel, non-recourse financing with an average term to maturity of 2.4 years for the Total Portfolio (2.7 years for the IP Portfolio).

-For the three-month period ended December 31, 2024, the weighted average interest rate across the Total Portfolio was 4.17% compared to 2.75% as at December 31, 2023.
-This increase is due to the higher interest rate on most of the REIT's mortgage loans, now bearing interest at a floating rate indexed on EURIBOR, reflecting the rise in interest overall in the market.
-As at December 31, 2024, 72% of the REIT's debt for the Total Portfolio were exposed to interest rate fluctuations, mostly on short term loans and within properties being marketed for sale.
+For the three-month period ended March 31, 2025, the weighted average interest rate across the Total Portfolio declined to 3.43%, from 4.12% as at December 31, 2024, reflecting the downward trend in EURIBOR.
+As at March 31, 2025, 72% of the REIT's Total Portfolio debt was subject to variable interest rates, primarily associated with short-term financing on properties currently being marketed for sale.

-Subsequent to the year-end, on March 19, 2025, HCOB, the senior lender for the Trio property, , confirmed a 6- month extension of the financing and agreed on the timing for the €5,500 (\$8,191) loan repayment scheduled for early April 2025.
-This satisfies a waiver condition for a second mortgage held by HCOB on the Bad Homburg property.
+On March 19, 2025, HCOB, the senior lender for the Trio property, approved a six month extension of the loan facility to September 2025, subject to a partial repayment of \$8,559 that should be completed on May 15, 2025.
+This repayment will satisfy a waiver condition related to a second-ranking mortgage held by HCOB on the Bad Homburg property.

-The Trio loan repayment will be funded by a \in 5,600 (\$8,340) mezzanine loan on the Bad Homburg property, scheduled to be in place in early April 2025.
-The 18-month mezzanine loan will bear annual interest at 12% (6% paid quarterly and 6% at maturity).
+The Trio loan repayment is funded by a €5,600 (\$8,715) mezzanine loan on the Bad Homburg property, signed on April 16, 2025.
+The 18-month mezzanine loan bears annual interest at 12% (6% paid quarterly and 6% at maturity).
 Management's objective is to eventually refinance this loan with a conventional financing, depending on progress in the leasing strategy.